Graeme Swann: Elbow problems and recovery (2012–13)

 South Africa's tour of England was billed in the press as the clash of the two best Test teams in world cricket.
 Though England had lost to Pakistan and drawn with Sri Lanka in the winter, English conditions were expected to favour their seam bowlers and spin would play a less significant role in the series.
 At Headingley England opted for an all pace bowling attack, leaving Swann out of the side for the first time in 43 Tests.
 In the event Kevin Pietersen was called on to bowl 16 overs in the match and took 4 wickets with his part-time off-breaks and Swann was immediately recalled to the side.
 England lost the three-Test series 2–0, and South Africa took over as the No. 1 ranked Test team.
 Swann finished with 4 wickets (as many as Pietersen in one match) at an average of 77.
-Swann was rested for the final three matches of the five game ODI series against South Africa which followed due to a problem with his elbow and was replaced in the team by Kent spinner James Tredwell had previously filled in for Swann in ODIs when the latter was unavailable or rested.
+Swann was rested for the final three matches of the five game ODI series against South Africa which followed due to a problem with his elbow and was replaced in the team by Kent spinner James Tredwell.
+He had previously filled in for Swann in ODIs when the latter was unavailable or rested.

 In September and October, Sri Lanka hosted the 2012 ICC World Twenty20.
 England were the defending champions but were knocked out in the Super 8 stage after losing three out of their five matches.
 Swann played in all five matches, managing seven wickets and was the team's joint second-highest wicket-taker behind fast bowler Steven Finn.

 A recurrence of an old elbow injury prevented Swann from joining England on the tour of New Zealand in March 2013.
 After undergoing surgery on his elbow, Swann was fit enough to return to the side when New Zealand toured England in May and June 2013.

 On 21 December 2013, Swann announced his retirement from all cricket with immediate effect.
 At this point, England were 3–0 down in the Ashes 2013-14 series.